cemsarier/cemsarier.github.io/_posts/2019-03-30-perceptron3.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/perceptron/p3_outline.png" alt="outline">

-*Note* that for every forward function, there is a corresponding backward function.
+**Note** that for every forward function, there is a corresponding backward function.
 That is why at every step of your forward module you will be storing some values in a cache.
 The cached values are useful for computing gradients.
 In the backpropagation module you will then use the cache to calculate the gradients.

 ## Initialization

-- The model's structure is [LINEAR -> RELU]  ××  (L-1) -> LINEAR -> SIGMOID.
-I.e., it has  L−1L−1  layers using a ReLU activation function followed by an output layer with a sigmoid activation function.
+- The model's structure is [LINEAR -> RELU]  ×  (L-1) -> LINEAR -> SIGMOID.
+I.e., it has  L−1  layers using a ReLU activation function followed by an output layer with a sigmoid activation function.
 - We use random initialization for the weight matrices. ex. np.random.randn(shape) * 0.01.
 - We use zeros initialization for the biases. ex. np.zeros(shape).
 We will store  n[l] , the number of units in different layers, in a variable layer_dims.
 For example, the layer_dims for the "Planar Data classification model" would have been [2,4,1]: There were two inputs, one hidden layer with 4 hidden units, and an output layer with 1 output unit.
 Thus means W1's shape was (4,2), b1 was (4,1), W2 was (1,4) and b2 was (1,1).
 Now we will generalize this to  L  layers.